 If you’re looking for holiday cheer, check out the annual St. George Christmas Village with local vendors.

-Kids can enjoy helping Mrs. Claus decorate cookies, visit Santa, work at Santa’s workshop with the elves, and skate at the ice rink.
+Kids can enjoy helping Mrs. Claus decorate cookies, visiting Santa, working at Santa’s workshop with the elves, and skating at the ice rink.

 Average temperatures and precipitation: highs of 69F and lows of 45F; 4 days of rain

 Reasons to visit Fredericksburg in November: Fredericksburg Lights at Marktplatz, hot air balloon festival, wine galore!

 Fredericksburg is a Texas wine lover’s paradise.
 In November, it is wine, dine, and shop all day time in Fredericksburg, with great weather to accompany your activities.

 From mid-November, the city is dressed in holiday lights, and residents and tourists alike can enjoy the Fredericksburg Lights with traditional holiday music at Marktplatz.

 Holiday lights can also be enjoyed from a bird’s-eye view during the Fredericksburg Hot Air Balloon Festival.

 Take a thrilling ride in a hot air balloon, check out a polo match, and taste wine while enjoying the views.

 Finally, make some bright memories during the Wine and Chocolate Bash at Grapetown.
 You can enjoy craft chocolate pairings with wine, including champagne and rosé.

 Fredericksburg is a great small-town getaway in the US in November!